 We also encouraged public visits and individual harvests.
 Because we didn’t pay a fee for the land or water use, we focused our fundraising efforts on development projects and buying necessary materials.

 Honeysuckle, garbage, and old tires covered the eroded half-acre site before we started in 2011.
 Poison ivy afflicted the bottom portion.
 The steep upper slope had lost most of its topsoil and drained quickly, revealing hard clay, while the bottom was swampy.

 Many creatures inhabited the land that had been untended for a decade.
 We found garter snakes, turtles, and salamanders, which was great entertainment for the children.
 Unfortunately, mosquitoes also enjoyed the swamp.

 We came up with a design that would allow us to harvest produce while restoring the land: a terraced vegetable garden would cover the bottom, while a native food forest would help restore the steep northern slope.

-Getting to know each other and the land
+Getting to Know Each Other and the Land

 We built terraces using double rows of cinder blocks that we found on site.
 We laid the bottom rows of cinder blocks on their sides to allow for good drainage.
-The top blocks stand upright, which we planted with perennial herbs to deter deer and attract beneficial insects; the herbs also help to stabilize the wall with their roots.
+The top blocks stood upright, which we planted with perennial herbs to deter deer and attract beneficial insects; the herbs also help to stabilize the wall with their roots.

-We sheet-mulched everything on and around the terraces with free wood chips, composted horse manure and compost soil to create garden beds, then covered the walking paths with more wood chips.
+We sheet-mulched everything on and around the terraces with free wood chips, composted horse manure (making sure it was herbicide-free) and compost soil to create garden beds, then covered the walking paths with more wood chips.

 First Year Reflections